-Ready To Read Michigan is an early childhood literacy program that inspires learning and school success.
-Ready To Read Michigan encourages parent/child reading at home and in educational programs, giving our very youngest Michiganders a great start for a lifelong love of reading!
+Ready To Read Michigan (formerly Michigan Reads!) is an early childhood literacy program that inspires learning and school success.
+Ready To Read Michigan encourages parent/child reading at home and in educational programs giving our very youngest Michiganders a great start for a lifelong love of reading!

 Please click below to read more about the Library of Michigan’s youth literacy program, Ready To Read Michigan on the Library of Michigan website.